 - Specific problems such as sexual difficulties, infidelity, money, and parenting

-The Gottman Institute claims that even strong couples with “normal” levels of conflict may benefit from the Gottman Method Couples Therapy.
-Gottman therapists aim to help couples build stronger relationships overall and healthier ways to cope with issues as they arise in the future.
+According to The Gottman Institute, couples with "normal" levels of conflict may benefit from Gottman Method Couples Therapy.
+Gottman-trained therapists aim to help couples build stronger relationships overall and healthier ways to cope with issues as they arise in the future.

 - Gottman, J., & Silver, N. (1999).
 The seven principles for making marriage work (p.
 7).
 New York: Crown.